passsy/deep_pick/README.md

 `deep_pick` shows the exact location where parsing failed, making it easy to report errors to the API team.

-Notice the distinction between "absent" and "null" when you see such errors.
-- `"absent"` means the key isn't found in a Map or a List has no item at the requested index
-- `"null"` means the value at that position is actually `null`

 ```dart
 final milestoneCreator = pick(json, 'milestone', 'creator', 'login').asStringOrThrow();